jlleongarcia/jlleongarcia/content/blog/tinker-rpi-cv.md

 date: 2024-07-19T23:20:21+01:00
 draft: false
 tags: ["Tinkering"]
-summary: SimpleCV and OpenCV + Scrypted & HA...but first, lets make the camera work
+summary: SimpleCV and OpenCV + Scrypted & HA.
+CV with a PI making the Pi camera work.
 url: 'raspberry-pi-camera-setup'
 ---

 ## Raspberry Pi + Camera

-It is time to have a companion for my Raspberry Pi 4.
+It is time to have **a companion for my Raspberry Pi 4**.

+Yes, a camera!

 {{< cards cols="2" >}}
   {{< card link="https://jalcocert.github.io/RPi/posts/getting-started/" title="Get Started with a RPi" >}}